 - After all the balls are prepared then, using a fork, press down into the dough 3/4 of the way through and slide (slide sideways out, don't lift) the fork out leaving an imprint of lines.
 Repeat the opposite direction.

 - Bake the cookies, one pan at a time, for 10-12 minutes rotating the pan halfway through.
 Start with 10 minutes as you want them to just be firm around the edges but still soft in the middle.
 They will look underdone when they need to be taken out.

 - Let the cookies sit on the pan for 5 minutes before transferring to a cooling rack.

 - Serve and enjoy!

 - Once fully cooled, leftovers can be stored in an airtight container at room temperature

-*If your flour blend does not contain xanthan gum, add 1/4tsp to your dry ingredients.
+*( I use Bob's Red Mill 1 to 1 Gluten Free Baking Flour Blend which is a rice flour base.
+If your flour blend does not contain xanthan gum, add 1/4tsp to your dry ingredients.

 • Gluten free flours are much more fine than traditional flour.
 For consistent measuring between recipes it is best to weigh the flour.
 If you do not have a kitchen scale then, before measuring, stir the flour with a fork to fluff it up.
 Then spoon the flour gently into your measuring cup one spoonful at a time.
 Lastly, use the edge of a knife to scrape off and level the flour to exact measuring cup amount.